 Create ESP32 GPIO Interrupts to reduce CPU usage

-An interrupt is a process triggered asynchronously by an external event, which instantly interrupts the execution of the current code to execute more critical code.
+An interrupt is a function triggered asynchronously by an external event that momentarily interrupts the current code’s execution to execute more critical code.

 What’s the point?

-Imagine you wanted to light up a LED when you press a button connected to a GPIO pin of the ESP32.
+Imagine that you want to turn on an LED when you press a button connected to a GPIO pin of the ESP32.
+The simplest way is to look permanently in the function loop()

 const int buttonPin = 33;